 Economics at The University of Manchester

 At the beginning of the twentieth century, Economics was firmly embedded within the University by both the establishment of the Faculty of Commerce in 1903 and the launch of a B.Comm. degree within which political economy was a compulsory component.
-The faculty later became the Faculty of Economic and Social Studies and is a direct predecessor of the current School of Social Sciences, of which Economics is an integral part.
+The faculty later became the Faculty of Economic and Social Studies and is a direct predecessor of the current School of Social Sciences.

-Joseph E. Stiglitz is the third Manchester Nobel Prize winner, being awarded the prize in 2001 for his work showing that asymmetric information can provide the key to understanding many observed market phenomena, including unemployment and credit rationing.
-Stiglitz was chair of the Brooks World Poverty Institute at the University from 2005 to 2011.
+- Joseph E. Stiglitz, being awarded the prize in 2001 for his work showing that asymmetric information can provide the key to understanding many observed market phenomena, including unemployment and credit rationing.
+Stiglitz also used to chair the Brooks World Poverty Institute at the University.